garbles/concave/README.md

 ### Should use() re-render?

 Whether it's iterating an array or switching on a [discriminated union](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-exhaustiveness-checking), you will need to call `Lens.use()` in order to access the underlying data and decide _what_ to render.
-The "should update" argument is an optional way to decide whether `Lens.use()` should trigger a re-render.
+The "should update" argument is an optional way to decide whether `Lens.use()` _should_ re-render.
 Specifically, it provides a convenient way to define the data dependencies for the component—not unlike the dependency array for `useEffect`, `useCallback`, etc.

-By default, the behavior is to render when the values are no longer strictly equal.
+The default behavior of `Lens.use()` is to render when the next value is no longer _strictly equal_ to the previous one.
+However, this is not sufficient for a deeply recursive component tree.
+And the closer the `Lens.use()` call is to the root state, the more likely an update will fail the strictly equal check because changes cascade up the lens' inner traversal.

+For example, a component relying on `lens.element.use()` that does not define a "should update" argument would trigger a re-render when another component updates from `lens.element.data.children[1].data.placeholder.use()`.
+Therefore, if the component only actually relied on the `status` property of the `element`, it could be rewritten as `lens.element.use({ status: true })` and all other changes would be ignored.

 The following is a list of ways to define "should update",

 1. `true`: Noop.
 Will inherit the default behavior.
 2. `false`: Will never re-render.